 In activity-based offices, we choose workspaces according to the tasks we are doing: large meeting rooms to collaborate, open office space for routine tasks, quiet rooms to focus and be alone, and “nooks” to meet in small groups for a quick chat.

-The idea that office design can go past influencing productivity to influencing our mental and physical wellbeing, is a relatively new one, but it is taking hold.
+The idea that office design can go past influencing productivity to influence our mental and physical wellbeing, is a relatively new one, but it is taking hold.

 Organisational psychologist, Keti Malkoski, is the co-author of a new book: The Power of Workspace for People and Business, and a principal of furniture company, Schiavello.

 Malkoski says customers are excited about sit-stand workstations.
-“What we need to change is people’s attitudes and behaviours,” she says.
-“We had an independent push for this type of product, which is fantastic, because they ultimately provide a tool for improving health and wellbeing.”
+“What we need to change are people’s attitudes and behaviours,” she says.
+“We had an independent push for this type of product, which is fantastic because they ultimately provide a tool for improving health and wellbeing.”